 Beaumont real estate guide & listings for sale

-Home buyers who prefer a slower-paced atmosphere will enjoy Beaumont.
-There are a few public green spaces nearby for residents to relax in and they are especially well-situated, which makes them easy to reach.
-This neighbourhood is quiet overall, as noise from streets and other parts of the city is rarely an issue - although that is not the case closer to the railway line.
+People who prefer a slower-paced atmosphere will enjoy Beaumont.
+There are a few green spaces close by for residents to check out and they are especially well-situated, which results in them being easy to get to from numerous locations within the neighbourhood.
+This area is quiet overall, as the streets tend to be tranquil - however noise can be problematic near the railway line.

-Beaumont experienced its biggest construction boom pre-1960, so most of the available properties are from this time period.
-The predominant housing types in this part of Winnipeg are single detached homes and row houses.
-Homeowners occupy roughly 90% of the properties in Beaumont while the remainder are rented.
-This part of the city is primarily composed of two bedroom and three bedroom homes.
+Beaumont experienced its largest construction boom pre-1960, so most of the available properties are from this time period.
+In this part of Winnipeg, the overwhelming majority of dwellings are single detached homes, but townhouses are also present in the housing stock.
+About 90% of the dwellings in the neighbourhood are occupied by homeowners whereas the rest are rented.
+This part of the city offers mainly two bedroom and three bedroom homes.